INSIDE: Roam the Gnome’s Guide to Prince Alfred Park Playground & its’ ADORABLE Play Equipment

 Oh to have lived in 1870!

-This was the year that British Aeronaut Thomas Gale created a great spectacle for Sydneysiders, floating a balloon flight from Prince Alfred Park across to Redfern and Waterloo.
+This was the year that British Aeronaut Thomas Gale created a great spectacle for Sydneysiders, floating a HOT AIR BALLOON FLIGHT from Prince Alfred Park across to Redfern and Waterloo.

 Dangerous stunts like this gas-filled balloon flight were all the rage – mishaps were part of the intrigue – and a successful flight led to notoriety and acclaim.

-- 1 Which is the reason why the Prince Alfred Park Playground pays homage to this story.
+Which is the reason why the Prince Alfred Park Playground pays homage to this story with themed play equipment.

-- 4 Prince Alfred Park now also has:
+- 4 Play Equipment at Prince Alfred Park Surry Hills

-- 6 The Inside Scoop – Prince Alfred Park Surry Hills
+- 9 How to get to Prince Alfred Park in Surry Hills

 The adorable Prince Alfred Park playground next to the Prince Alfred Park pool entrance features elegant hand-crafted play equipment including a bright yellow air balloon, centre stage.